 A gender-neutral kids' clothing line for Target

-Target is becoming well-known for its gender inclusive policies
+Target is known for its gender inclusive policies

 Develop and launch a gender-neutral kids' clothing line for Target